AhmedAbdElghany97/Applied-Cybersecurity-Labs/VulnHub/Kioptrix-Level-1.1 (#2)/README.md

 # 2) Exploitation

 ## Exploit Attempt:
-- Service/Vector: Login Page / Mysql DB
+- Service/Vector: Login Page
-- Exploit Name: SQLi
+- Exploits: SQLi & Command Injection
 - Source: http://192.168.11.102
 - Payload: `' or 1=1 #`

+The SQL injection was performed at the web application level and not directly against the MySQL service (3306).

 ### Action

 - Payload: `' or 1=1 #'